kosara-cu/Employee-performance-Dashboard/README.md

 •	Workforce structure

-The dashboard highlights three major KPI
+The dashboard highlights three major KPI,

-KPI	Description
+KPI	Description;
 Performance score by department
 No. of Employee by region
 Job level by salary